-As monthly owner costs are generally lower for homeowners that have paid off their mortgage compared with those who have not, Charts 14 and 15 show monthly owner costs according to mortgage status.
-Among mortgage holders over the years from 2011-2015, 42 percent of North Castle households paid more than 30 percent of their income on housing, higher than White Plains (34%), New Castle (38%), Greenwich (38%), Bedford (40%) and Westchester County (42%) but lower than Mount Pleasant (42%), Harrison (47%) and Pound Ridge (48%).
+As monthly owner costs are generally lower for homeowners that have paid off their mortgage compared with those who have not, Chart 14 and Chart 15 show monthly owner costs according to mortgage status.
+Among mortgage holders over the years from 2011-2015, 42% of North Castle households paid more than 30% of their income on housing, higher than White Plains (34%), New Castle (38%), Greenwich (38%), Bedford (40%) and Westchester County (42%) but lower than Mount Pleasant (42%), Harrison (47%) and Pound Ridge (48%).
 Residents in all of these areas spent a larger share of their monthly income on owner costs over the 2011-2015 period than in 2000.
-In North Castle, the share of income spent on housing increased from 37 percent to 42 percent.
+In North Castle, the share of income spent on housing increased from 37% to 42%.

 North Castle had a relatively low percentage of overburdened non-mortgage holding households compared with surrounding municipalities and the county as a whole.
-The Town's share of homeowners that paid more than 30 percent of their income on monthly costs was 23 percent, significantly lower when compared with those that were still paying their mortgage (42%), but higher than the 16 percent recorded in 2000.
+The Town's share of homeowners that paid more than 30% of their income on monthly costs was 23%, significantly lower when compared with those that were still paying their mortgage (42%), but higher than the 16% recorded in 2000.